Frequently Asked Questions

 a clear and compliant disclosure using the SCA Strata Insurance Disclosure Best Practice Guide.

-8. Can we change our remuneration preference in the future?
+9. Can strata schemes change their remuneration preference in the future?

 Yes.
-Your scheme can update its preference before each renewal cycle.
-We will issue a new PRD annually, allowing you to reassess and choose the most appropriate method.
+A strata scheme can update its preference before each renewal cycle.
+We will issue a new PRD annually, allowing the scheme to reassess and choose the most appropriate method

-9. What if our Managing Agent has delegated authority to approve insurance?
+10. What if a Managing Agent has delegated authority to approve insurance?

-If your strata scheme has contractually delegated this authority, the Managing Agent can complete the PRD on your behalf.
+If a strata scheme has contractually delegated this authority, the Managing Agent can complete the PRD on the scheme’s behalf.
 CIB will rely on this authority being valid and current.
-We recommend reviewing your agency agreement or obtaining a formal Committee resolution if in doubt.
+We recommend reviewing the agency agreement or obtaining a formal Committee resolution if in doubt.

 Please contact your CIB Account Manager directly or reach out to our team via email or phone.
-We are here to help guide your scheme through this process and answer any questions you may have.
+We are here to help guide everyone through this process and answer any questions.

 CIB is committed to transparency, client choice, and quality advice.